aidden-laoch/ObfuscatedPowerSploit/README.md

 In the future these should be redone with a new passphase for each assessment.

 Added script to use out-encryptscript for entire directories so others can replicate what I did easier.

+This allows you to run Out-EncryptScript.ps1 against a directory.
+Creates a file with the same name and appends '.txt' for referencing.

+To use you need to properly setup Powersploit's ScriptModification module in the correct module location.
+Then the script above will be able to import the needed module and leverage it against a directory containing your scripts.